AruniMishra/aws-certified-developer-associate-notes/aws-certified-developer-associate.md

 - The **user pool** manages the overhead of handling the tokens that are returned from social sign-in through Facebook, Google, Amazon, and Apple, and from **OpenID Connect (OIDC)** and **SAML IdPs**.

+- Amazon **Cognito identity pools** (federated identities) support user authentication through Amazon Cognito user pools, federated identity providers—including Amazon, Facebook, Google, and SAML identity providers—as well as **unauthenticated identities**.
+This feature also supports Developer Authenticated Identities (Identity Pools), which lets you register and authenticate users via your own back-end authentication process.

 - you use GetSessionToken if you want to use MFA to protect programmatic calls to specific AWS API.
 The GetSessionToken API returns a set of temporary credentials for an AWS account or IAM user.

+- A **resource policy** can be used to grant API access to one AWS account to users in a different AWS account using **Signature Version 4**

 ## DynamoDB